suletom/EASUN-ISOLAR-SMX-II-CONTROL/README.md

 Example to query all params one by one with crc check:
 >npm start get-smx-param [datalogger ip address]

-Some register addresses has connection by the ones sent on serial line but not all of them and i think this command is not a standard MODBUS TCP.
+Some register addresses has connection by the ones sent on serial line but not all of them and i think this command is not a standard MODBUS TCP for the inverter, rather something for the datalogger.
 Example(same as above without parsing):
 >npm start query-modbus [datalogger ip address] aaaa00010003001100